payallal/mTurk/README.md

 In case you'd like to make modifications to the tool, here's a few pointers:
 1. Instructions: To modify instructions, look under the 'paragraph' div in index.html
 2. Style: Instructions.css contains all the styling of the instructions (or index.html) page, and task.css contains the styling of the main task.
 3. Values provided during the task: The game starts with the option of $5 vs $10.
 You can change this by modifying the variables in task.html.
-However, I would discourage you from trying to do this unless you're experience with JavaScript.
+However, I would discourage you from trying to do this unless you're experienced with JavaScript.